0100101101011010/blog/_posts/2018-05-31-thoughts-on-my-1a-courses.md

 I still can't decide whether my high school chemistry teacher was so bad that university-level chemistry classes felt easier by comparison, or he was so good at preparing us for university that CHEM 120/123 turned out to be a breeze for me.

-If you took chemistry all through high school <small>you don't have to go to class.</small> You don't even need the lecture podcasts, really, if your prof does record them.
+Anyway, if you took chemistry all through high school this course is gonna be pretty easy.
+You don't even need the lecture podcasts, really, if your prof does record them.
 Study off the course notes and make sure you understand all the Maple-TA questions.

 ### Online Maple-TA Assignments